SoYoung210/real-diff/README.md

 **Chrome Extension for Calculate Pull Request's Real Diff.**

-Currently, changes to `package-lock.json` and `yarn.lock` are excluded from Pull Request file changes.
+By default, changes to the `package-lock.json` and `yarn.lock` files are excluded.
+In the Ignore tab of the Config page, additional files to be ignored can be added.

 ## Install